vpsfreecz/vpsadminos/osctl-exportfs/man/man8/osctl-exportfs.8.md

   The server will run in the foreground, it can be stopped by sending the process `SIGINT` or `SIGTERM` signal.

-    `-a`, `--address` *address*
-      The server will be listening on *address*, which either has to be provided or it already has to be in the server configuration.
-Note that the address is change in the server's configuration file.

-    `-n`, `--netif` *netif*
-      Override the name of the server's network interface on the host system.
-      Defaults to `nfs-<server>` or the server's preconfigured network interface name.
-The server's configuration file is updated when this option is used.

 `server start` [*options*] *name*
   Start NFS server *name*, but put in a `runit` supervision tree.
 A `runsv` service is created in `/run/osctl/exportfs/runsvdir`, which is picked up and started by `runsvdir` running as part of `osctl-exportfs` service.

-    `-a`, `--address` *address*
-      The server will be listening on *address*, which either has to be provided or it already has to be in the server configuration.
-Note that the address is change in the server's configuration file.

-    `-n`, `--netif` *netif*
-      Override the name of the server's network interface on the host system.
-      Defaults to `nfs-<server>` or the server's preconfigured network interface name.
-The server's configuration file is updated when this option is used.

 `server stop` *name*
   Remove the service for NFS server *name* from `runit` supervision tree and